 Tropes in Open Mic:

 - Darker and Edgier: Zig-zagged.
 While this game has No Antagonist and Clam Man is in no real danger this time, the game does focus more on the angst of certain characters and the generally dismal mood of Clam Man's neighborhood.
 It's also Ruder and Cruder.
 However, the game ends on a positive note which implies that Clam Man and the comedy club are going to help brighten up the neighborhood.

 - Denser and Wackier: Inverted.
 The first game was almost entirely about wacky humor.
 While there is still plenty of silly humor in this game, the humor takes a backseat to more grounded storytelling, character angst, and character development.

-- Genre Mashup: While the first game was a straight-up point-and-click adventure, this game is an RPG with skills and dice-rolling akin to Dungeons & Dragons, but still retains many point-and-click characteristics like branching dialogue, puzzles, and most of all, a point-and-click control scheme.
+- Genre Mashup: While the first game was a straight-up point-and-click adventure, this game is an RPG with skills and dice-rolling akin to Dungeons & Dragons, in particular the similarly combat-less Disco Elysium.
+Like that game, Open Mic still retains many point-and-click characteristics like branching dialogue, puzzles, and most of all, a point-and-click control scheme.

 - No Antagonist: While the first game had an evil mastermind and a sinister conspiracy, this game has none of that.
 Clam Man's only conflict in this game comes from his goal of becoming a stand-up comedian, and from dealing with the quirky citizens of Snacky Bay.